Thursday, 21 August 2025

 Conclusion.

 Attempting to claim an entire genre of writing for a particular political group is absurd, because the writer can do whatever he wants with his stories.
 It is equally absurd to claim that undefined ideas of "order" "shared values" and "transcendence" make a movie worth watching.
 If anyone gets a good message from this movies that is fine, but let it come naturally to the normies.
-Forcing a "christian" message into a movie is more likely to arouse mockery rather than serious meditation.
+Forcing a "christian" message into a movie is more likely to arouse mockery, not serious meditation.

 This will be part 1 of our critique.
 Stay tuned if you want to see me analyze the rest of the article.